lgtti/rfc7030-est-client/README.md

 ### EST raw library
 Located in <b>src/lib</b> folder, is the real EST implementation.
-This implementation is not a fully functional client but a very low level set of methods prefixed by est_xxx which implements all techical parts of the protocol.
+This implementation is not a fully functional client but a very low level set of methods prefixed by est_xxx which implements all technical parts of the protocol.